3kh0/ext-remover/README.md

 4. Spam the file URLs switch for a couple seconds, until the size section starts loading forever
 5. Quickly switch to the tab and hit enter.
 6. Any time you want to navigate to a new website spam the switch again

+Note: Securly has "patched" this by making an overlay anytime the extension hangs.
+This can be fixed with uBlock origin (if you have it installed) by using the "element zapper" (lightning bolt button) to delete the overlay.

 [**🔼 Back to top**](#ext-remover)